abhy12/JS-Components/src/components/accordion/README.md

 }
 ```
 </td>
-<td>Default initial state of accordion if false then expended otherwise collapsed as initial default state</td>
+<td>Whether you want accordion to be collapsed or not, default is true.</td>
 </tr>
 <tr>
 <td> collapseText </td>